elastic/cloud-on-k8s/docs/design/009-pod-reuse-es-restart.md

             * Annotate pod with `restart-phase: start`
         * If annotated with `stop-coordinated`
             * Apply the same steps as above, but:
-                * wait for all pods ES processes to be stopped instead of only the current pod
+                * wait for all ES processes to be stopped instead of only the current pod one
                 * annotate pod with `restart-phase: start-coordinated`
      * Handle pods in a `start` phase
         * If annotated with `start`: